-Lumateperone is also in Phase 3 clinical development as a novel treatment for bipolar depression.
-Our lumateperone bipolar depression Phase 3 clinical program currently consists of three monotherapy studies and one adjunctive study.
-In the first quarter of 2020 we initiated our third monotherapy Phase 3 study, Study 403, evaluating lumateperone as monotherapy in the treatment of major depressive episodes associated with Bipolar I or Bipolar II disorder.
-While patient enrollment in Study 403 in the U.S. has been impacted by the coronavirus (COVID-19) pandemic, country regulatory review processes and other preparatory activities outside the U.S. continue to progress.
-Subject to patient enrollment rates returning to our projected levels within our expected timelines, we anticipate reporting topline results from Study 403 in the second half of 2021.
-On July 8, 2019, we announced topline results from our first monotherapy study, Study 401, conducted in the U.S., and our second monotherapy study, Study 404, conducted globally, evaluating lumateperone as monotherapy in the treatment of major depressive episodes associated with Bipolar I or Bipolar II disorder.
+In July 2019, we announced topline results from our first monotherapy study, Study 401, conducted in the United States, and our second monotherapy study, Study 404, conducted globally, evaluating lumateperone as monotherapy in the treatment of major depressive episodes associated with Bipolar I or Bipolar II disorder.
 In Study 404, lumateperone 42 mg met the primary endpoint for improvement in depression as measured by change from baseline versus placebo on the MADRS total score (p<0.0001; effect size = 0.56).
-Study 401 tested two doses of lumateperone, 42 mg and 28 mg along with placebo.
+These benefits were statistically significant in both Bipolar I and Bipolar II patients.
+Study 404 also met its key secondary endpoint, Clinical Global Impression Scale for Bipolar for Severity of Illness (CGI-BP-S) Total Score (p<0.001; effect size = 0.46).
+Study 401 tested two doses of lumateperone, 42 mg and 28mg along with placebo.
 In this trial, neither dose of lumateperone met the primary endpoint of statistical separation from placebo as measured by change from baseline on the MADRS total score.
 There was a high placebo response in this trial.
-Lumateperone was generally well-tolerated in both bipolar depression studies, with a favorable safety profile.
-The rates of discontinuation due to treatment emergent adverse events for both doses of lumateperone were low.
-We completed patient enrollment in our global study evaluating adjunctive lumateperone in bipolar depression, Study 402, and we anticipate reporting topline results from this study in mid-2020.
-Subject to the results of Study 402 and our interactions with the FDA regarding our bipolar depression program, in late 2020 we expect to submit a supplemental new drug application, or sNDA, to the FDA for potential regulatory approval of lumateperone for the treatment of bipolar depression.
+Lumateperone was generally well-tolerated in all three bipolar depression studies, with a favorable safety profile.